Email FacebookTwitterMenu burgerClose thin

 Trusts and State Law

 While this article will discuss common practices, giving you a sense of what to expect in most places, the actual process for dissolving a trust depends entirely on where the entity is based and the type of trust you have.
 In some cases, just the details will differ.
 In others, the process may be entirely unique.
-Be sure to consult a lawyer before making any plans.
+Be sure to consult a local lawyer before making any plans.

-Key Definitions In A Trust
+Key Definitions in a Trust

 Before you can understand how your trust works it is important to know what terms and aspects make up the entire document.
 When it comes to trusts, there are typically three main parties involved:

-• The Beneficiary: The beneficiary is the person who receives assets from the trust.
+• Beneficiary: The beneficiary is the person who receives assets from the trust.
 This can range from cash payments, such as in a trust fund, to property access, such as when a home is held in trust for use by the family.
 A trust can have multiple beneficiaries and a founder can name themselves a beneficiary in their own trust.

-• The Trustee: The trustee is the person who manages and oversees the trust.
+• Trustee: The trustee is the person who manages and oversees the trust.
 This includes handling all administrative work associated with the trust’s assets, managing any investments, enforcing any terms set by the founder and making distributions to the beneficiaries.
 It is important to understand these relationships because they define who can end a trust and how it is done.

 The process of ending or “dissolving,” a trust depends entirely on whether it is a revocable or an irrevocable trust.